MatthewMcGonagle/kaggle_competitions/santander_2019/README.md

 ## Files

+The main directory contains two notebooks:

+* `BestDirectionsModel.ipynb` - This notebook has the training of the model, the decision of the final predictor, and the encoding of the model into a json file.
+* `BestDirectionsModel_tests.ipynb` - This notebook decodes the JSON format of the model, double checks the training score to make sure the decoding worked, and then makes predictions on the testing dataset.

 ### data/

 This sub-directory is where the project's data should go.
 For space concerns, the data isn't tracked by git.